 After every split, we break the parent node into two child nodes.
 So in the figure above, we have performed four splits: One root node (blue) and three decision nodes (orange).
 It resulted in 5 terminal nodes (green).

 In the final stage of training one DT, we need to check what things it already has learned so that we can fit our next DT on the remaining stuff to learn.
-In statistical learning, it is assumed that the approaches which learn slowly generally perform well.
+In statistical learning, it is assumed that the approaches that learn slowly perform well.
 Hence, the term λ is introduced as a hyperparameter which tends to slow the learning residual update process, and more diverse decision trees try to capture the unlearned things from data.

 # Final output of the boosted model: